nettantra/grunt-patch/README.md

 ```

 #### Custom Options
-In this example, custom options are used to do something else with whatever else.
-So if the `testing` file has the content `Testing` and the `123` file had the content `1 2 3`, the generated result in this case would be `Testing: 1 2 3 !!!`
+In this example, the custom options are used to patch an input file named `input.custom` with the string mentioned in `patch` to output a patched file named `output.custom.patched`.

 ```js
 grunt.initConfig({